 After the French Revolution began, Vanhove found herself in serious trouble.
 It occurred after she performed on 1 August 1793 at the Comédiens Français in a five-act verse comedy called Paméla ou la Vertu récompensée.
 The play was based on a novel by the English writer Samuel Richardson that Nicolas-Louis François de Neufchâteau had adapted for the stage.
 However, the Committee of Public Safety thought Naufchâteau’s version was too sympathetic to the Royalist cause.
 On 2 September 1793, the Committee of Public Safety ordered the arrest and imprisonment of the author and cast in the play.
 Vanhove was imprisoned at Sainte-Pélagie prison and remained there for five months.

 After her release, Vanhove continued to act.
 It was also around this time in 1794 that Vanhove met one of France’s most famous actors.
 His name was François Joseph Talma, and, at the time, Talma was married to an older woman named Julie Careau.
 Careau was rich and talented, and she held a salon that was popular with many high-profile Girondists.
 Talma was also friendly with revolutionaries too.
 For instance, he had close friendships with Georges Danton and Camille Desmoulins.
-Talma was also an intimate friend to Napoleon.
+Talma was also an intimate friend to Napoleon Bonaparte.
 Their friendship was close enough that in 1808, Napoleon took Talma to Erfurt, where he had him perform Mort de Cesar for several crowned heads.

 During the time Vanhove was having an affair with Talma, she began to improve her financial outlook.
 Beginning in 1798, she joined with her father and they began investing in property and estates throughout France.
 In addition, Vanhove and Talma’s affair began to be well-publicized and became common knowledge.